 Edward leads Antylles’ Organizational Development professional practice area and our International Public Sector service practice.
 Based in Washington D.C., Edward is a hands-on global consulting professional adept at organizational design and organizational change management in regulated organizations and companies: those with organic growth, those with ambitious strategies, or those reeling from a crisis and loss of trust.
 His expertise is twofold: (1) creating a structured approach to ‘pull’ the levers of growth and performance (through STAR model) to move my clients to where they need to be, and (2) working with business leaders to build a shared understanding of the change and equip their people to navigate the change journey.

-Over the course of almost two decades, Edward has lived and worked a number of donor, developing, and emerging market countries in Africa, Middle East, Asia and Europe, including Sudan, Palestine, Kenya, Costa Rica, Afghanistan, South Sudan, Indonesia, Switzerland, Denmark, USA and of course his home Sydney, Australia.
+Over the course of almost two decades, Edward has lived and worked in a number of donor, developing, and emerging market countries in Africa, Middle East, Asia and Europe, including Sudan, Palestine, Kenya, Costa Rica, Afghanistan, South Sudan, Indonesia, Switzerland, Denmark, USA and, of course his home Sydney, Australia.

-Prior to founding Antylles, Edward co-founded two technology-related startups and consulted to the banking and technology industries on organizational change management and programme communications before joining the United Nations in Afghanistan.
+Before founding Antylles, Edward co-founded two technology-related startups and consulted to the banking and technology industries on organisational change management and programme communications before joining the United Nations to advise the public sector in developing countries.
 Most recently, he co-founded a UN management and technical advisory organisation which focussed on institutional capacity development in fragile and conflict-affected countries and included working with McKinsey and their Global Infrastructure Productivity Index.

 He holds a post-graduate management degree from the University of Oxford and a masters in International and European Security Policy from the University of Geneva.
 He has completed the 9-month Security Policy Programme at the Geneva Centre for Security Policy and holds a BA in Communications from University of Technology, Sydney.